Montana-Media-Arts/391-mobile-gaming-Spring2020-course/modules/week-14/_posts/2002-01-01-shape-movement.md

 myView.setX(myView.getX()+300);
 ```

-This sets the x-value with the current x-value plus 300 pixels which should move it to 300 to the right.
+This code sets the x-value with the current x-value plus 300 pixels, which should move it to 300 to the right.

 The complete onCreate method should look like this.